-Not every coffee chain or house has the drink.
+Not every coffee chain or house has cold-pressed espresso.
 Some only sell it for a limited time or bring it out for a month or two.
 It’s best to check the online menus of the locations in your area or give them a call.

-But if you don’t want to spend the time or hassle, you can opt to make your own at home.
-Start by grinding your coffee beans until they have a slightly coarse texture.
-You can use a dark, light, or medium roast.
+But if you don’t want to spend the time or hassle, you can always opt to make your own at home.

-Or do you prefer a creamer and milk?
-Go ahead and add your choice of syrups, or mix it up even further.
-If you find the espresso is too bitter or potent, you can dilute it a little with more water.
+You can add sweeteners, syrups, milk, or whatever you desire.
+If you find the espresso is too bitter or potent, you can always dilute it a little with more water.